medic/cht-couch2pg/README.md

 Software for creating read-only replicas of CouchDB data inside PostgreSQL v9.4

-The focus is on Medic Mobile data currently stored in CouchDB, but applications might extend beyond that.
+The focus is specifically on Medic Mobile data currently stored in CouchDB.
+If you are looking to have a read-only replica of CouchDB data for your application, consider [couch2pg](https://www.npmjs.com/package/couch2pg).

 ## Installation Steps (if applicable)